Types Of Cases

 Stages Of A Civil Case

-- Pre-filing.
-During the pre-filing stage, the dispute arises and the parties make demands, try to negotiate a resolution, and prepare for the possibility of a court action.
+• Pre-filing: When the dispute arises.
+The parties may make demands, try to settle the issue, and possibly prepare for the possibility of a lawsuit.

-- Post discovery/pre-trial.
-In this stage, the parties start preparing for trial; they get their evidence and witnesses in order, they might engage in some type of settlement conference, and they may file motions with the court to resolve the case or limit the issues for trial.
+• Post discovery/pre-trial: The parties prepare for trial; they gather their evidence and organize their witnesses in order.
+If possible the parties may attend a settlement conference.
+They may also file motions with the Court to resolve the case or limit the issues for trial.

-- Post-trial.
-During the post-trial stage, one or both of the parties might appeal the judgment that was entered at trial, or the winning party might try to collect the judgment that was entered.
+• Post-trial: The parties may appeal the judgment that was entered at trial; the winning party might try to collect the judgment that was entered.

-But not every civil case follows these stages.
-Some cases (summary eviction cases, for example) have unique procedures that are set out in the court's rules or in the governing statutes.
+Not all civil cases follow these stages.
+Many cases, INCLUDING SUMMARY EVICTION CASES, have unique procedures that are set out in the court's rules or in the governing statutes.
 To learn about the stages involved in a particular type of case, you can visit your local law library.
 Click to visit our Law Library page to learn more.